aws-samples/serverless-observability-workshop/workshop/content/070_tracing/intercept_sdk_calls.md

 weight = 73
 +++

-In this step, we are going to add a small change to our application using the AWS X-Ray SDK in order to trace all [AWS SDK calls](https://docs.aws.amazon.com/xray/latest/devguide/xray-sdk-nodejs-awssdkclients.html) inside our Lambda functions.
+In this step, we are going to add a small change to our application using the AWS X-Ray SDK in order to trace all AWS SDK calls inside our Lambda functions.
 This will give us further visibility on what's going on during a function execution, as well as a better glimpse to any bottlenecks we couldn't see before.
 For example, a Lambda function might take 10s to complete, but 9s can be spent calling a DynamoDB table.
 Having this information in hand help us focus our efforts to enhance our DynamoDB query code or even remodel our DynamoDB tables and/or rethink our data access patterns.

 {{% notice tip %}}
-You can also leverage the AWS X-Ray SDK to capture traces for [Incoming Requests](https://docs.aws.amazon.com/xray/latest/devguide/xray-sdk-nodejs-middleware.html), [Outgoing HTTP Calls](https://docs.aws.amazon.com/xray/latest/devguide/xray-sdk-nodejs-httpclients.html), and [SQL Queries](https://docs.aws.amazon.com/xray/latest/devguide/xray-sdk-nodejs-sqlclients.html)
+You can learn more on how to leverage the AWS X-Ray SDK to capture traces all [AWS SDK calls](https://docs.aws.amazon.com/xray/latest/devguide/xray-sdk-nodejs-awssdkclients.html), [Incoming Requests](https://docs.aws.amazon.com/xray/latest/devguide/xray-sdk-nodejs-middleware.html), [Outgoing HTTP Calls](https://docs.aws.amazon.com/xray/latest/devguide/xray-sdk-nodejs-httpclients.html), and [SQL Queries](https://docs.aws.amazon.com/xray/latest/devguide/xray-sdk-nodejs-sqlclients.html)
 {{% /notice %}}

 ### Modify the application